croservices/cro/docs/reference/cro-http-router.md

 ## URI segment matching

-The router uses Perl 6 signatures to match URLs and extract segments from them.
+The router uses Raku signatures to match URLs and extract segments from them.
 A set of routes are placed in a `route` block.
 The empty signature corresponds to `/`.